staabm/staabm.github.io/_posts/2024-11-28-phpstan-php-version-in-scope.md

 You also need multiple PHPStan baselines to ignore errors which are only relevant for a specific PHP version.
 Such a setup brings additional complexity not everyone is willing to deal with.

-In my experience most projects set up PHPStan only for a few PHP versions and ignore the rest, which leaves a lot of potential errors undetected.
+In my experience most projects set up PHPStan only for a single PHP versions and ignore the rest, which leaves a lot of potential errors undetected.

 Another challenge you face over and over when upgrading PHP versions is the `resource` to objects migration.
 There are [articles on the web](https://php.watch/articles/resource-object) on this problem alone.